Preparations for Installation

 The final, and most rewarding, step in the process of getting new countertops is installation.
 We ask that you make a few preparations prior to installation.

 All cabinets must be completely installed prior to the arrival of your new countertop.
-They must additionally be level to within 1/8” of the 10’ radius surrounding the installation, as well as clear of all projections.
+Additionally they must be level to within 1/8” of the 10’ radius surrounding the installation, as well as clear of all projections.

 Any moulding which may hinder installation (including those that frame windows and doors) must be removed prior to our team’s arrival.

-Our customer is responsible for setting the proper heights of their stove and dishwasher prior to installation.
+Appliances may need to be moved out of the way for our installers to have adequate access to lay your new countertops.
+Our customer is responsible for setting the proper heights of their stove and dishwasher AFTER the countertop installation.

 Adhesives on seams and sinks require heat in order to cure properly and prevent voiding their warranty.
 Please ensure that the space in which installation is scheduled is heated.

-We apply a single coat of sealer to the countertop following its fabrication.
-In order to maximize stain protection, we recommend that the customer applies an additional two coats of sealer as soon as possible following installation.
-We also recommend checking and resealing the countertop every six months afterward.
+We apply a single coat of sealer to all natural stone countertops following fabrication.
+We also recommend checking and resealing the countertop every six months to one year afterward.

 Our installation team will color match the seam adhesives based on their experience and appraisal of the project.

 Although we will make every reasonable effort to ensure your backsplash lies flat against all mounting surfaces, please be aware that certain walls’ high and low spots mean we cannot guarantee a perfectly flush fit.

 Our experienced staff will work with you and your interior designer, builder or contractor, to create original designs that reflect your personal style.